 The South Green

 The South Green dates from 1686 when the town voted that the area be held in common.
 Cattle were gathered here to be driven to outlying common pastures.
-It was first known as the School House Green; the Grammar School building was at the corner of Poplar and County Roads.
-The 17th century houses of Nathaniel Ward, schoolmaster Ezekiel Cheever, Reverend John and Nathaniel Rogers and Richard Saltonstall are gone but the Green still retains its historic appearance and is surrounded by historic homes.
+It was first known as the School House Green; the Grammar School building was at the corner of Poplar St. and County Rd.
+The 17th century houses of Nathaniel Ward, schoolmaster Ezekiel Cheever, Reverend John and Nathaniel Rogers and Richard Saltonstall are gone but the Green is still surrounded by historic homes.

 A small park sits in the foundation of the Old South Church which burned in 1977.
 Near this spot in the 1630s, lived Nathaniel Ward, the minister of the church at Meetinghouse Green for three years.
 He wrote a code of laws for the colony known as “The Body of Liberties” which contained seeds of the Declaration of Independence.
 The miller Richard Saltonstall Jr. was also a nearby resident.
 An important citizen of the town, he denounced the “heinous act” of stealing blacks as slaves from their homelands as contrary to the law of God and Country.